The HOLOPHONY Be touched are probably the only loudspeakers available on the market that have:

 Due to their very high sensitivity of 90-97 dB the Holophony are a “can’t resist it” offer for users of low-power tube amplifiers (SET), who have a problem with finding appropriate loudspeakers.
 At the highest level of sound reproduction QUALITY is inversely proportional to QUANTITY (amount of power), the rule which applies both to amplifiers and speakers.
 The Holophony connected (preferably by the DreamLink cables) to a Single-Ended Triode amplifier are a set uncompromisingly offering quality at the expense of quantity.

 We assure you, however, that in household conditions the offered power output of several Watts is more than sufficient.
-The tragedy of the audio industry today lies in confusing the requirements for home and stage equipment.
-The trend of increasing the power output of home audio systems, initiated in the 1970s, in my opinion, has led the High-End to pathology – the loss of fidelity and musicality in exchange for the power output of a few hundred Watts that nobody needs in reality.
+The problem of the audio industry today lies in confusing the requirements for home and stage equipment.
+The trend of increasing the power output of home audio systems, initiated in the 1970s, led the High-End in a blind alley, to losing fidelity and musicality in exchange for the power output of a few hundred Watts that nobody needs in reality.

 The Holophony can handle 15-25W only, but they may be driven by all kinds of amplifiers, even powerful solid-state ones – then you just have to use the volume potentiometer carefully.
 The loudspeakers don’t have particular requirements as to the size of the listening room, either.
 Of course, the bigger, the better – the optimal distance from the surrounding walls is 1.5m (minimum – 0.5m).
 In a small room, the acoustic wave propagating spherically from the speakers hits the walls, diffracts and reaches the listener deformed, thus disorganizing and reducing the soundstage.
 More important than the size of the room is its proper acoustic treatment that prevents reflections which distort tonal quality (cooling and hardening the sound) and introduce false information about the location of the instruments.